Portland, Texas: 2000 census

-The original 640-acre townsite of Portland was purchased by John G. Willacy in 1890.
-In 1891, Willacy sold the land to the Portland (Maine) Harbor and Improvement Co.
-Portland is situated on the second-highest bluff on the Gulf Coast, and overlooks both Nueces and Corpus Christi Bays.
+Economy

+In 2023, 9.61k people were employed by Portland, Texas.

+Culture and Community

+Portland hosts the annual Windfest festival, organized by the Portland Chamber of Commerce, which features live entertainment, food vendors, and family activities.
+The city also maintains several parks and recreational areas, including Sunset Lake Park and Indian Point Wetlands, which are popular for birdwatching, fishing, and community events.

 Education

-Portland's public education is provided by Gregory-Portland Independent School District, made up of W. C. Andrews Elementary (grades K–5), T. M. Clark Elementary, East Cliff Elementary, Stephen F. Austin Elementary (in Gregory), Gregory-Portland Middle School (grade 6–8),and Gregory-Portland High (grades 9–12) Schools.
+Portland's public education is provided by Gregory-Portland Independent School District, made up of W. C. Andrews Elementary (grades K–5), T. M. Clark Elementary, East Cliff Elementary, Stephen F. Austin Elementary (in Gregory), Gregory-Portland Middle School (grade 6–8), and Gregory-Portland High (grades 9–12) Schools.

+Del Mar College is the designated community college for all of San Patricio County and Nueces County.

 Crime

-In 2010, Portland had a crime index lower than the U.S. average and half that of Texas.
+In 2022, Portland had a crime index lower than the U.S. average and half that of Texas.
+Of fifteen cities in the region, only two cities have lower crime rates than Portland.